-It doesn't matter whether your vehicle is used for commercial or private purposes - it will still need to meet the standards.
+It doesn't matter whether your vehicle is used for commercial or private purposes - it still needs to meet the standards.

 The age and weight of a vehicle indicate the level of emissions it produces.

 The table below shows those vehicle types that won't meet the LEZ emissions standards from 3 January 2012.
 If you own any of the vehicles listed, you will need to take action before driving within the LEZ, or pay a daily charge.